psanan/swiss-german-english/README.md

 ## Scope and data

-This is not a complete reference or dictionary (see sources for examples of those).
+This is a curated set of examples to help someone (roughly like me) learn.

-Rather, it is a curated set of examples to help someone (roughly like me) learn.
+It's not a complete reference or dictionary.

-Thus, data directly stored can be minimal, based on giving a small set of useful, correct translations of Swiss German strings to English ones.
+The underlying data is a small set of translations of Swiss German strings to English (and optionally High German) ones.

 In any translingual dictionary, there will be multiple translations of a given term.
 Further, the mapping between languages is not invertible,